javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 alert( Symbol.keyFor(sym2) ); // id
 ```

 The `Symbol.keyFor` internally uses the global symbol registry to look up the key for the symbol.
 So it doesn't work for non-global symbols.
-If the symbol is not global, it won't be able to find it and return `undefined`.
+If the symbol is not global, it won't be able to find it and returns `undefined`.

 That said, any symbols have `description` property.